chrissimpkins/Crunch/README.md

 ## About

 Crunch is a tool for lossy PNG image file optimization.
-It combines selective bit depth, color type, and color palette reduction with zopfli DEFLATE compression algorithm encoding using embedded versions of the pngquant and zopflipng PNG optimization tools.
+It combines selective bit depth, color type, and color palette reduction with zopfli DEFLATE compression algorithm encoding using the pngquant and zopflipng PNG optimization tools.
 This approach leads to a significant file size gain relative to lossless approaches at the expense of a relatively modest decrease in image quality (see [example images](#examples) below).

 Historical benchmarks with the files included in Cédric Louvrier's [PNG Test Corpus](https://css-ig.net/png-tools-overview) versus other commonly used PNG optimization software are available in [BENCHMARKS.md](BENCHMARKS.md).